ProCode-Software/proicons/.github/PULL_REQUEST_TEMPLATE/new_icon.md

 *(You can still submit this request even if another has been submitted for the same icon.)*

 - [ ] This icon is not a logo or is protected by copyright.

-- [ ] I have included a variable variant of my icon in my PR if applicable.

 - [ ] This icon follows our [code of conduct](https://github.com/ProCode-Software/proicons/blob/main/CODE*OF*CONDUCT.md).